duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/determine_your_instant_answer_type.md

 PS: DuckDuckGo is awesome!
 ```

 We'll try and get back to you as soon as possible (ideally within 24hrs).
-We ask that you wait to hear back from us before moving ahead unless you're absolutely sure this instant answer is acceptable (i.e. a duck.co idea that has been approved by DDG staff).
+We ask that you wait to hear back from us before moving ahead unless you're absolutely sure this Instant Answer is acceptable (i.e. a duck.co idea that has been approved by DDG staff).

 ## Start Coding!

-At this point, you're ready to start learning about the instant answer type you'll be using.
+At this point, you're ready to start learning about the Instant Answer type you'll be using.

 - For **Goodies**, [start here](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_overview.md)